hoavu-cs/aku-chess-engine/README.md

-This is a fun side project to test several searching algorithms; it's not an attempt at being competitive.
+This is a fun side project to test several searching algorithms; it's not an attempt at being super competitive.
 There are certainly several silly bugs in implementation and logic.

 How to Play with the Engine in a GUI: you can use any UCI-compatible GUI such as CuteChess, PyChess, etc., and add the engine to the GUI program.